PSC Simulation Support for Novel Accelerator Concepts

 We also ran a set of simulations with lower plasma density in the linear regime as benchmark with quite convincing results.
 However, especially the inline data processing on large scales led to a significantly increased amount of collective communication.
 This revealed an MPI issue most likely related to the IBM-MPI behavior on SuperMUC Phase 1 (Fig. 2).

 Exhaustive investigations carried out together with experts from the LRZ Astrolab and engineers from IBM found leads that the problem could be related to the interaction of the collective and point-to-point communication patterns in the PSC with intra-node RDMA transfers.
-After having these disabled the problems did not reappear.
+After their elimination the problems did not reappear.